s7techlab/cckit/README.md

 With protocol buffers, you write a `.proto` description of the data structure you wish to store.
 From that, the protocol buffer compiler creates a golang struct that implements automatic encoding and parsing of the protocol buffer data with an efficient binary format (or json).
-The generated class provides getters and setters for the fields that make up a protocol buffer and takes care of the details of reading and writing the protocol buffer as a unit.

 Code generation can be simplified with short [Makefile](examples/cpaper/schema):